Kesojan/DSS-436-Team-8/README.md

 # ML-Driven House Customization for Maximum Profit Tool
 Decision Support System for MSCI 436 (Team 8)

 The main objective of the DSS is for realtors/sellers to analyze buyer's preferences to understand and identify the most attractive house features (ex. upgraded kitchen, garage type, pool area).
-This model will help them make informed decisions about potential renovations or improvements to increase the chances of attracting interested buyers and generating more offers or achieving a higher selling price
+This model will help them make informed decisions about potential renovations or improvements to increase the chances of attracting interested buyers and generating more offers or achieving a higher selling price.

 **Files Description:**
 - MSCI 436 ML Model.ipynb: Colab notebook file containing the data cleaning/analysis and model training